arjunrajasekharan/Digital-Image-Processing/README.md

 ------------------------------------------------------------------------------------

 ## Assignment 1:
+1. Read a matrix of size 5*5 and find the following by using a user-defined function.
+    i. sum
+    ii. maximum
+    iii.mean
+    iv.median
+    v.mode
+    vi.standard deviation
+    v. frequency distribution

+2. Read the matrix size through the keyboard and create a random matrix of integers ranging from  0 to 10 and compute all the above functions listed in question 1.

 3. Take a Lena image and convert it into grayscale.
 Add three different types of noises(salt and pepper, additive Gaussian noise, speckle), each noise in the sets of 5,10,15,20,25,30.
 Take average for each set and display the average images.
 Report the observation made.